daylanKifky/umap_cv/README.md

 ## Dev Run

-To run the project locally:
+To run the project locally to test the changes before pushing:

 1. **Clone and Install dependencies:**
    ```bash